The Guitar Player (Vermeer): Wall

 Vermeer's depiction of a whitewashed wall allowed him to set the stage for a scene that illustrates an individual strumming a guitar composed on the left side of the canvas.
 The painting's composition is balanced due to the large negative space the wall creates.
 The unobtrusive wall helps establish the mood of the painting, as well as the lighting scheme and spatial depth.
-Because of the wall's color, Vermeer was able to establish a warm and welcoming temperature from the incoming light.
-Vermeer's brushwork also implies the lights direction.
+Because of the wall's colour, Vermeer was able to establish a warm and welcoming temperature from the incoming light.
+Vermeer's brushwork also implies the light's direction.

 According to the Delft building historian Wim Weeve, the use of whitewashed walls was frequently integrated in the houses, castles, and churches of the Dutch in the Middle Ages.
 The beginning process of whitewashing a wall starts with a thick application of lime putty, which is created with burned seashells.
 When the putty dries, and the wall is thick enough, then the process of whitewashing with paint can begin.

 Chair

-Although unrecognizable to the untrained eye, this wooden chair is portrayed several times through Vermeer's artistic career.
+This wooden chair is portrayed several times through Vermeer's artistic career.
 At the top left hand side of the painting, behind her shoulder, a silhouette of a lion head finial can be found.
 This finial references chairs designed and crafted by the Spanish.
-When constructing this chair, the Spanish craftsman used leather and not cloth.
-This is due to Spain's constant supply of rawhide.
+When constructing this chair, the Spanish craftsman used leather and not cloth, due to Spain's constant supply of rawhide.
 These chairs were respected for their craftsmanship and creativity, and the creators of these chairs regarded themselves as superior within the craftsman guilds.

 Books

-Vermeer's decision to depict three books suggests the young girl's sophistication, which is implied through a high level of education.
+Vermeer's decision to depict three books suggests the young woman's sophistication, which is implied through a high level of education.
 Even though scholars do not know the book titles, it has been argued that the middle book's bulkiness resembles the Bible, and it has been stated that the possible representation of the Bible implies biblical advice.
 If this is true, then the painting could indicate a decision to morally ignore the religious text.
-The young girl's body language and facial expression turn away from the book to pay attention to the individual on her right.
+The woman's body language and facial expression turn away from the book to pay attention to the individual on her right.
 Others argue that the presence of the book implies learning, which is familiar in Dutch paintings of the Middle Ages.
 According to scholar Elise Goodman, the young musician featured in this painting would be a member of the haute bourgeoisie who could read, write, and speak several languages.